nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * A standard module may export a non-standard package but that export must be qualified.
 * No circular dependencies in modules.
 * The command `javac --module-source-path c:\java\a -d c:\java\b -p c:\java\c -m x.y` will create class files under c:\java\b\x.y
+* "Each required module must be specified on a separate requires clause."

 #### Command-line tools